Loading...

 Methods

 A Retrospective review of 32 subjects with neurological abnormalities due to vitamin B12 deficiency, were subjected to a detailed motor and sensory nerve conduction studies of median, ulnar, external popliteal sciatic, internal popliteal sciatic and sural nerves.
-Patients that have another reason for neuropathy or another disease that can effect nerve conduction studies were excluded.
+Patients that have another reason for neuropathy or another disease that can affect nerve conduction studies were excluded.

 Results